lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 Kotlin + gRPC - Build your first service in four steps.md

 - How to generate Kotlin code using Gradle and `protoc`.
 - How to implement and run a gRPC server and client in Kotlin.

-This article is a bit long, as it includes an introduction to the main concepts and the setup of an example project.
-In the upcoming articles, which will be more concise, we'll dig deeper into optional fields, field/argument presence detection, and the subtle but important differences in how Protocol Buffers handle missing or default values.
+In the upcoming articles, we'll dig deeper into `optional` fields, field/argument presence detection, `repeat`, `map` and `oneof` fields, and the subtle but important differences in how Protocol Buffers handle missing or default values.
 That's where things get interesting and real-world.

 ---